A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Iconic steamed buns

-An offshoot of the highly praised Bao group, the Bao Noodle Shop brings their take on Taiwanese beef noodle shops to Battersea.
+An offshoot of the highly praised Bao group, the Bao Noodle Shop brings their take on Taiwanese beef noodle shops to Battersea Power Station.
 The meticulously crafted noodle dishes are made with authentic Taiwanese ingredients, and the menu features the signature steamed milk buns and other Bao classics as well, along with location exclusives and the group's inaugural kids' set menu.
 You can also sing your heart out in the private karaoke room for hire.

 Manna

-Burgers from heaven
+Smash burgers from heaven

 Arcade